Visit the institution website for COVID‑19 updates

 Months of entry

-We offer an opportunity for you to engage with the philosophical and theoretical emergence of the concepts of humanitarianism and explore fast-changing, contemporary debates over the theory, policy and practice of humanitarian affairs.
+We offer an opportunity for you to explore fast-changing, contemporary debates over the theory, policy and practice of humanitarian affairs.
 You will have the opportunity to network with like-minded experts, academics and policymakers from around the world who are responding to disasters, conflicts and complex political emergencies.

 Qualification, course duration and attendance options